espaces-marx/ai-radicals/guide_en.md

 - **Alternatives:** For highly sensitive topics, prioritize human discussions or existing militant resources (brochures, collective websites, etc.).

-### Going Further (Without Getting Overwhelmed)
+### A Few Steps Further (Without Getting Overwhelmed)

 Once you’re comfortable:

-- Try asking it to summarize a long text (an article, a report).
+- Try asking it to summarize a long text (an article, a report);
-- Use it to translate militant documents (English → French, etc.).
+- Use it to translate militant documents (English -> French, etc.);
 - Ask it to generate ideas for slogans, posters, or action strategies.

 Example: *"I’m organizing a workshop on working-class feminists in the 1970s.
-Suggest 3 activities to facilitate the discussion."*
+Suggest 3 activities to fuel the discussion."*

-The result might not be perfect right away, but it could point you in the right direction.
+The result may not be perfect from the outset, but it should put you on the right track.

 ## Exploring Advanced Options